kilofox/kohana/system/guide/kohana/files/messages.md

 # Messages

-Kohana has a robust key based lookup system so you can define system messages.
+Kohana has a robust key based lookup system, so you can define system messages.

 ## Getting a message